Sniffleupagus/pwnagotchi_plugins/README.md

 <img width="314" alt="netsucker-ble-uptime" src="https://user-images.githubusercontent.com/129890632/230241710-fd7047ce-89ac-4252-8812-4a51b3e6a2bc.png">

 # fix_brcmfmac.py
+<b>Might be too aggressive and restarting unnecessarily.
+Not currently using it.<p>
 <i>Did you try turning wlan0 off and on again?</i><p>

 Substitute for WATCHDOG that tries to fix the problem instead of rebooting.
 It checks the logs